Sierra Nevada Ski Station: Transport

 A bus service connects the resort to the main bus station in the city of Granada, with the journey taking approximately 45 minutes.
 The bus station is on Avenida de Juan Pablo II.
 During the skiing season, weekday buses run from the bus station to the resort at 08:00, 10:00 and 17:00, returning at 09:00, 16:00 and 18:30.
 At weekends and on public holidays they leave Granada at 08:00, 10:00, 15:00 and 17:00, and return at 09:00, 13:00, 16:00 and 18:30.
 Outside the skiing season, there is a daily bus to the resort at 09:00, while the bus back down leaves at 17:00.

 There is also a minibus service that shuttles between the bottom and top of Pradollano, as well as a chair-lift suitable for non-skiers that connects the bottom, middle and top of the village.

 Further information

-The resort is located 32 km from the centre of Granada and is only a 50-minute drive.
+The resort is located 32 km from the centre of Granada and is a 50-minute drive.

 The ski season normally lasts from the beginning of December until the end of April or beginning of May.
-Artificial snow machines now mean that the resort can open for skiing even when there is no natural snow.
+The existence of artificial snow machines mean that the resort can open for skiing even when there is no natural snow.
 Andalusia has a very high proportion of sunny days even in the winter and usually it is possible to ski with beautiful blue skies and warm temperatures.

 The highest summit of the Sierra Nevada range is Mulhacén at 3481 m, the highest ski lift and piste goes to just below Veleta, which is at 3398 m.